-The communicative approach and the critical thinking skills that we value play a key role in developing an interdisciplinary approach that proves to be invaluable to a variety of career paths such as business, law, education, medicine, government, international relations and the arts.
+We emphasise communication and critical thinking skills.
+These, along with our interdisciplinary approach, are invaluable to career paths such as business, law, education, medicine, government, international relations and the arts.

-The Department has strong interdisciplinary links with several research clusters, departments and teaching programs across the School of Languages and Cultures, the Faculty of Arts and Social Sciences and the University, including: the Law and Society research network; the network ‘Religion, State and Society in the Muslim World’; Medieval Studies; International and Comparative Literary Studies; European Studies; Film studies, Germanic Studies, International and Global Studies; Arabic Languages and Cultures; and South-East Asian Studies.
+The Department has strong links with research clusters, departments and teaching programs across the University.
+These include: the Law and Society research network; the network ‘Religion, State and Society in the Muslim World’; Medieval Studies; International and Comparative Literary Studies; European Studies; Film studies, Germanic Studies, International and Global Studies; Arabic Languages and Cultures; and South-East Asian Studies.

 Academic Staff Research Projects in Progress

 - Surrealism and Colonialism; Historiography of the Surrealist Lesbian; Orientalism in the Orient: Franco/Arab Dialogues Martine Antle

 - The Francophone social media: characteristics and place in the world; Social media and collaborative learning; The trialogic relationship between digital learning spaces, tasks and student interactions; Taxonomy of language assessment tasks and language curriculum design Marie-Thérèse Barbaux

 - The Transcendental Power of Simone de Beauvoir’s Language; The Translation of Second-order Meanings (i.e., symbolic meanings such as ideological and philosophical meanings) Alice Caffarel-Cayron